 You can work from home as an editor in any industry and work on documents including web content/articles, marketing ads/materials, training courses, and technical reports.

-If you have a computer and internet service, your initial investment will be minimal.
+Your initial investment will be minimal if you have a computer and internet service.
 However, the fee for editing or SEO software like Microsoft Word or Surfer SEO will run around $400 – $700.

 16. Social Media Manager

 You can become a social media manager easily if you can use social media and make ways to engage with people online.